l3cube-pune/MarathiNLP/README.md

 |Test|2250|750|
 |Validation|1500|500|

 The extra sheet contains 2355 positive and 159 negative tweets.
+These tweets have not been considered during baseline experiments.

 ## Baseline Experimentations